ayoisaiah/ayoisaiah.github.io/_posts/2016-06-25-classlist-api.md

 ---
 layout: post
-title: How to manuipulate classes using the classList API
+title: How to manipulate classes using the classList API
 subtitle: you don't need jQuery
 permalink: /manipulating-classes-without-jquery/
 excerpt: Learn how to easily add, remove or toggle classes using the HTML5 classList API